User accounts provide authenticated access and personalization

 Don't forget that with authentication enabled, you can now require API keys when events are written, too.

-From Seq 3.2, each user may additionally be constrained by a view filter that will limit the data they can view in Seq.
+Each user may additionally be constrained by a view filter that will limit the data they can view in Seq.

 For example, by specifying: